Yaoir/VideoPoker-Go-WebAssembly/README.md

 Most variants of video poker pay only when the cards are jacks, queens, kings, or aces.
 Thus the name "Jacks or Better".
 Tens or Better also pays when the pair is of tens.
 None of the other hands have this minimal requirement.

 The payout for a pair is the same as the amount of your bet.
-Other hands have larger payouts.

 ---